 from 10th to 13th of May 2018

-Every year since 1986 the folk community gatheres in the city of Leipzig to celebrate the Tanzhausfest.
-A festival dedicated to the dancing part of the european folk movement.
-The Leipziger Tanzhausfest has been an international festival since the beginning, always trying to gather bands from all around europe for four days of joy and dancing.
-Because it is an old traditional festival, a lot of lesser and well known bands participated during the years.
+Since 1986, each year the folk community celebrates the Tanzhausfest in the city of Leipzig.
+A festival dedicated to the dancing part of the European folk movement.
+From the start, the Leipziger Tanzhausfest has been an international festival, always trying to gather bands from all over Europe for four days of joy and dancing.
+Since, the Leipziger Tanzhausfest is a long-standing traditional festival a whole bunch of bands, popular as well as lesser known ones, already participated.
 Some examples from outside Germany include the Oyster Band (1986), Blowzabella (1989), Ar Re Yaouank (1996), Skolvan (2000), Dikanda (2003), Dobranotch (2005), Gonnagles (2010), Triple-X (2012) and Té (2016).
-Some of them are so old, they don’t even exist or play for dancing anymore.
-From Germany bands like Swedenquell, Zerrwanst and Folkinger are recurring.
+Some of them are real dinosaurs, they don’t even exist or play for dancing anymore.
+From Germany, we repeatedly invite bands such as Swedenquell, Zerrwanst and Folkinger.

-Because the festival is organized by a small open group of people, who also happen to be enthusiastic bal folk fans, the main theme of the festival is bal folk dances and music.
-But the ‚all styles of folk‘ part hasn’t been abandoned.
-You will also get the chance to dance other common und uncommon european dances in every edition.
-Last year we did spice the festival with hungarian and bavarian dances.
+Since, the festival is organized by a small open group of people, who also happen to be enthusiastic bal folk fans, bal folk dances and music are the main theme of the festival.
+But the “all styles of folk” part has never been abandoned.
+You will always get the chance to dance other common und uncommon European dances.
+Last year for instance, we spiced the festival with Hungarian and Bavarian dances.

-To round everything up, there will also be dancing and music workshops on friday and saturday.
-We also have special bals for our small folk fans.
-On Friday evening there will be the family bal for children and parents and on Sunday noon the children dance.
-An open session is possible after the workshops all day, evening and night long.
+As finishing touch, there will not only be dancing and music workshops on Friday and Saturday, but also special bals for our little folk fans.
+On Friday evening, there will be the family bal for children and their parents and on Sunday noon the children’s dance.
+Open sessions are possible after workshops, throughout the evenings and all-night long.

 Our line-up 2018: